Slevinski/slevinski.github.io/series/unicode-and-signwriting/README.md

 - Wikimedia staff need a compact explanation of the current gap
 - UTC readers need a formal technical statement

-> the current official Unicode SignWriting encoding is not compatible with the established Sutton SignWriting production ecosystem
+> the current official Unicode SignWriting encoding is not fully compatible with the established Sutton SignWriting production ecosystem

 It does **not** mean: